-Not every business owner anticipates running a membership site when they launch their business.
+Not every business owner anticipates running an online membership system when they launch their business.

 But, that doesn’t mean you shouldn’t be open to the possibility.